Prostitution in the United Kingdom: 21st century

 An increase in the number of prostitutes originating from overseas in the 21st century led to concerns regarding allegations of human trafficking and forced prostitution.
 The Sexual Offences Act 2003 included sections making sex trafficking a specific offence.
 A Home Office review Paying the Price was carried out in 2004.
 It focused on projects to divert women from entering prostitution, and to engage with those already trapped to help them exit.
 A second Home Office review, Tackling the demand for prostitution (2008), proposed the development of a new offence to criminalise those who pay for sex with a person who is being controlled against their wishes for someone else's gain.
 This approach to prostitution began to make legislative progress in 2008, as Home Secretary Jacqui Smith announced that paying for sex from a prostitute under the control of a pimp would become a criminal offence.
 Clients could also face rape charges for knowingly paying for sex from an illegally trafficked woman, and first-time offenders could face charges.
 The Policing and Crime Act 2009 made it an offence to pay for the services of a prostitute "subjected to force", introduced closure orders for brothels and made other provisions in relation to prostitution.

 Some differing local approaches to policing have been tried.
 In Ipswich a version of the "Nordic model" was implemented in 2007 following the Ipswich serial murders.
-In Leeds unsuccessful initiatives to suppress prostitution were followed in 2014 by the introduction of local regulation.
+In Leeds, unsuccessful initiatives to suppress prostitution were followed in 2014 by the introduction of local regulation.
 An experimental "managed" prostitution zone was set up in Holbeck, Leeds to allow prostitutes to work in a designated area between 7 pm and 7 am without the risk of prosecution.
 It was made permanent in January 2016 and the BBC made the documentary series Sex, Drugs & Murder: Life in the Red Light Zone about the zone.
 The zone was ended in March 2020.
 Gwent Police considered similar plans in 2015 for a part of Pillgwenlly in Newport, Wales.

+Due to the cost of living crisis that began in 2021, many women are forced into prostitution to support themselves or their families, according to an investigation by The Guardian.
+This phenomenon affects, in particular, women with modest living conditions or who are already in vulnerable situations.
+Many organisations have noted that migrant women, asylum seekers and women trying to leave abusive relationships are the first to be affected.

 Current legal status

 England and Wales

 The Policing and Crime Act 2009 (together with the Sexual Offences Act 2003) replaced most aspects of previous legislation relating to prostitution, although previous acts still remain in force.
-Working as a prostitute in private is not an offence, and neither is working as an outcall escort, nor is it illegal for prostitutes to sell sex at a brothel provided they are not involved in management or control of the brothel.
+Working as a prostitute in private is not an offence, and neither is working as an outcall escort.
+Nor is it illegal for prostitutes to sell sex at a brothel, provided they are not involved in management or control of the brothel.
 Street prostitution, however, is illegal.